Lower Post repair

 - Assemble the calculator and test.

 We recommend to repair both posts at the same time.
-However, if you are confident on the resistence of the other post, you can use our 1-side piece.
+However, if you are confident on the resistence of the other post, you can cut the piece in two.
 As it is symmetrical, it can be used for both posts, just twisting it 180º.
 Using the full piece, the other post side does not need to be glued - the torque resistence is done by the post itself over a much longer distance.